Prime-Lasking/Zlang/README.md

 ## Introduction

-Z is a simple, assembly-like programming language designed for educational purposes and lightweight scripting.
+Z is a simple, assembly-like programming language designed for Simplicity with blaszing fast speed.
 It features a minimalistic syntax and a small set of instructions that compile to efficient C code.

 ## Features